Adam Smith Society: History

 Since 2011, the Adam Smith Society has expanded to more than 30 chapters at MBA schools, as well as professional chapters in major cities.
 In 2014, the Adam Smith Society collaborated with Encounter Books and James R. Otteson to publish an anthology of writings by Adam Smith and other important economic thinkers titled What Adam Smith Knew.
 In fall 2017, the Society launched their first international professional chapter in London, United Kingdom.
-The Society's first international student chapter was founded at The Hebrew University of Jerusalem, Israel in May 2018.
+The Society's first international student chapter was founded at the Hebrew University of Jerusalem in May 2018.

 The Adam Smith Society is not directly related to the 19th century Adam Smith Society promoted by Italian economist and proponent of capitalism Francesco Ferrara, and to the International Adam Smith Society established in 1995, although it has some interests in common with each of these, and all share the same namesake.

 Chapters

 As of 2019, the organization had nine city-based professional chapters and more than 30 student chapters.
 Professional chapters are located in Austin, Boston, Chicago, Dallas, Houston, London, New York City, San Francisco, and Washington, D.C.
 Student chapters can be found at most of the top business schools across the United States, and in several other countries.
 These include: